What is floodplain harvesting?

 Taking water with secondary measurement equipment

-If you wish to floodplain harvest prior to the installation of primary measurement equipment you can use a secondary measurement device for one year from the date your licence is issued.
+Disclaimer: If you wish to floodplain harvest prior to the installation of primary measurement equipment you can use a secondary measurement device for one year from the date your licence is issued.
+Currently the only valley that may use a secondary measurement device prior to installing a primary device, is the Namoi Valley.
+This is because as all other valleys had their licences issued more than 12 months prior.

 Nominating a floodplain harvesting event

-- To assist you in registering or logging into your iWAS account, please refer to our iWAS fact sheet (PDF, 894.7 KB).
+- To assist you in registering or logging into your iWAS account, please refer to our iWAS fact sheet.

-- To assist you in nominating a floodplain harvesting event, please refer to our how to nominate a measurement period guide (PDF, 1134.46 KB).
+- To assist you in nominating a floodplain harvesting event, please refer to our how to nominate a measurement period guide.

 The Data Acquisition Service (DAS) is where all your data is transmitted, please view our video for further information.